Arnab02H/Image-Authentication-Based-on-Least-Significant-Bit-Hiding/README.md

-# 📸 Image Authentication using 2-Bit LSB Method
+# 📸 Image Authentication(Data Hiding) using 2-Bit LSB Method

 ## 📌 Project Overview
 This project presents an approach for **Image Authentication** based on the **2-Bit Method** using **Arnold’s Cat Map**.
 The primary objective is to embed a watermark in images securely, ensuring their authenticity and integrity, which is especially useful for medical images. 🏥🔒